How much does a dog really cost per month? An honest overview

 The full picture: €150–€450 per month

 Honestly calculated, an average dog costs €150–€450 per month.
 Over a life of 12 years that's €21,000–€64,000.
 That's not a reason not to do it — it's a reason to do it consciously.
 Choosing a breed that suits your situation, including financially, is the best investment you can make.
-Use our cost calculator for an estimate based on your breed size and insurance preference — then take the matcher to see which breed also suits your character.
+Use our cost calculator for an estimate based on your breed size and insurance preference.
+Then take the matcher to see which breed also suits your character.

 Which breed suits your situation?

-Which breed suits you? →
+Which breed suits you? →Also read the breed profile of: